fe80Grau/ytdlp2STRM/README.md

 * **Episode numbering**: Files are named `S{year}E{XX}` format, resetting to E01 each year
 * **Cookie authentication**: Supports both browser cookies and cookie files for age-restricted content
 * **Language configuration**: Configurable audio language via `lang` parameter in config.json
+* **Subtitles**: When `download_subtitles` is enabled, YouTube `.vtt` subtitles are downloaded next to each `.strm` file.
+WebVTT files are post-processed to improve Jellyfin/Emby rendering:
+  - Force centered subtitle alignment.
+  - Remove YouTube karaoke inline timestamps.
+  - Collapse repeated rollup/persiana cues.
+  - The same cleanup is also applied when subtitles are served through `/youtube/subtitles/<id>.vtt`.
+* **Direct playback cache**: YouTube direct mode resolves the best HLS stream and stores the processed manifest in `<strm_output_folder>/.direct_cache`.
+  - `direct_stream_cache_hours` controls how long cached direct manifests are considered valid.
+  - Cached manifests avoid repeating the slow `yt-dlp` resolution on repeated playback.
+* **Optimized direct HLS**: With `direct_serve_media_playlist` enabled, ytdlp2STRM serves the selected media playlist directly instead of the full master playlist, reducing startup work for Jellyfin/Emby while keeping the selected highest-quality stream.
+  - The generated VOD playlist is cacheable for `direct_stream_cache_hours`, which can reduce extra playlist reloads during seek operations.
+  - Seeking still depends on Jellyfin/Emby fetching the target YouTube HLS segment from `googlevideo.com`.
+For near-instant seeking like YouTube, the only fully reliable options are local/download playback or a future segment proxy/cache mode, both with higher disk/bandwidth cost.
+* **Direct prewarm**:
+  - `direct_prewarm_latest_per_channel` precaches the latest detected videos per channel during the YouTube scan.
+  - `direct_prewarm_neighbors` precaches the previous and next video in the same folder when a video is played.
+  - Prewarm runs in background and is limited to avoid launching too many `yt-dlp` resolutions at once.

 ## Twitch
 * If a live video is on air the !000-live-channel.strm will be created.
 The script will download the strm for each video in the /videos channel tab in any manner.
 Take a look at the limits and daterange values for videos in ./plugins/twitch/config.json.